CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Introduction

 Our work demonstrates that achieving an optimal trade-off between efficiency and accuracy in LLM quantization requires not only choosing appropriate bit-widths but also selecting the right quantization algorithm for each layer.
 The proposed framework is fully post-training, training-free, and compatible with any off-the-shelf PTQ method, making it a practical plug-and-play enhancement for existing compression pipelines.

-In summary, our contributions are: \begin{itemize}[leftmargin=1em] \item We present the first systematic study of combining diverse PTQ methods at the layer level and propose a general framework for optimal integration. \item We introduce a layer-wise quantization method selection strategy based on Linear CKA, enabling data-driven per-layer algorithm choice. \item Extensive experiments show that our method achieves state-of-the-art performance across multiple models and benchmarks. \end{itemize}
+In summary, our key contributions are: \begin{itemize}[leftmargin=1em] \item We present the first systematic study of combining diverse PTQ methods at the layer level and propose a general framework for optimal integration. \item We introduce a layer-wise quantization method selection strategy based on Linear CKA, enabling data-driven per-layer algorithm choice. \item Extensive experiments show that CALM achieves state-of-the-art performance across multiple models and benchmarks. \end{itemize}